greenhousecode/create-meh-app/README.md

 }
 ```

-We disable Prettier from formatting JS(X), TS(X), and Vue files, to prevent conflicts, because ESLint already formats these (using Prettier under the hood).
+We disable Prettier from handling JS(X), TS(X), and Vue files, because ESLint already formats these (using Prettier under the hood).

 ## Roadmap